-The Texas Abortion Facility Reporting and Licensing Act mandates that each abortion facility in the state must submit an annual report to the Texas Department of Health (TDH) on each abortion that is performed at the facility.
+The Texas Abortion Facility Reporting and Licensing Act, Health and Safety Code, Chapter 245, mandates that each abortion facility in the state must submit an annual report to the Texas Department of Health (TDH) on each abortion that is performed at the facility.
 Neither patient nor physician performing the abortion may be identified in this report.
 These reports are confidential and are not considered open records.

 Data provided to TDH as part of this Act include:

-1) patient's date of birth, race, marital status, and state and county of residence;
+1) patient's year of birth, race, marital status, and state and county of residence;

 2) type of abortion procedure;